 How to Get to Nemi from Rome

 To reach Nemi, you need to catch two Cotral buses (a regional bus company).
+You can check bus tickets in Italy on Wanderu.

 Catch the first bus in Roma Anagnina until Genzano di Roma, then change for another bus that will get you to Nemi.